-Originating in central Africa, Mason's Congo (Sansevieria masoniana) can grow up to 5 feet (1.5 m) tall by 2 feet (60 cm) wide.
+Originating in central Africa, Mason's Congo can grow up to 5 feet (1.5 m) tall and up to 2 feet (60 cm) wide.
 As an indoor plant, it requires little light or water.
-Its wide, dark-green leaf stalks are covered with lighter green spots, providing a statement in any office, and the plant is simple to maintain.
-Mason's Congo is hardy outdoors in U.S. Department of Agriculture (USDA) plant hardiness zone 10.
+Its wide dark-green leaf stalks are covered with light green spots, providing a statement in any office, and the plant is simple to maintain.
+Mason's Congo is hardy outdoors in USDA hardiness zone 10.

-The Jade Plant (Crassula ovata) is a popular indoor plant.
+Jade Plant is a popular indoor plant.
 It requires minimal watering and is known in Japanese folklore as the Money Plant.
 According to legend, it can lead to financial success.
-The thick trunk and branches give this plant a tree like look similar to a bonsai tree.
-If planted outdoors, the jade plant is considered a perennial succulent, thriving in sunlight to partial shade in areas where it is hardy, USDA zones 10a to 11a.
+The thick trunk and branches give this plant a tree-like look similar to a bonsai tree.
+If planted outdoors, Jade Plant is considered a perennial succulent, thriving in sunlight to partial shade in areas where it is hardy, USDA hardiness zones 10a to 11a.

-The Gasterias (Gasteria sp.) grow well indoors.
-Similar to the Aloe plants, Gasteria has long, spiny, green leaves that grow in a rosette or spiral form.
+Gasterias grow well indoors.
+Similar to Aloes, Gasteria has long, spiny, green leaves that grow in a rosette or spiral form.
 The leaves are spear-shaped and, as true with all succulents, swollen with water-storing tissue.
 Gasteria is named for its stomach-shaped flowers.
 The largest Gasteria grows up to 2 feet (60 cm) tall.
-Gasteria is hardy outdoors in USDA zone 11 in sandy soil.
+These succulents are hardy outdoors in USDA hardiness zone 11 in sandy soil.

-Zebra Plant (Haworthia fasciata) doesn’t take up much room and needs even less care.
-It’s the ideal succulent for busy lives.
+Zebra Plant does not take up much room and needs even less care.
+It is the ideal succulent for busy lives.
 Hailing from South Africa, plants perch on soil and sport a tidy form with leaves that boast striking horizontal white stripes.
-Zebra Plant is hardy outdoors in USDA zones 9 through 11.
+Zebra Plant is hardy outdoors in USDA hardiness zones 9 through 11.